Lil-boi-XN/git-agent-practice/README.md

 # git-agent-practice
-This is my first Git practice.
+This is the conflict-test branch.